conformist-mw/conformist-mw/docs/scripts/commit.md

-Sometimes you need to commit something in the specific date (respecting `committer` and `author` dates), so here is a ad-hoc script to do this in the random time within a choosen day.
+Sometimes you need to commit something in the specific date (respecting `committer` and `author` dates), so here is a ad-hoc script to do this in the random time within a chosen day.

  Save it and add executable flag: